rmtec/modeswitcher/README.md

 ## Requirements for Simulating Mode Switching
 * Installed Windows or Linux: e.g, Windows 10 or [Debian Buster](https://www.debian.org/releases/buster/debian-installer)
-* Installed Java, to run the Framework: `sudo apt install default-jdk`
+* Installed [Java](https://java.com), to run the Framework: `sudo apt install default-jdk`

 ## Extended Requirements for Executing Mode Switching
 * Installed and configured Apache2: `sudo apt install apache2`
 * Installed and configured nginx: `sudo apt install nginx`
 * Installed and configured PHP with FastCGI: `sudo apt install php-fpm`

-## Execute the Framework
+## Download and Execute the Mode Switching Framework
-To start the Mode Switching Framework please execute the following command:
+Please download the executeable Mode Switching Framework [WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar](https://github.com/rmtec/modeswitcher/blob/main/WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar) and execute the following command to start it:

 `java -jar -Dexec.classpathScope=system WebServerCaseStudy-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 The operating system (OS) will be automatically detected.
-If the OS is supported you can simulate and execute the action commands for the mode switch.
-Otherwise you can only simulate the mode switching.
+If the OS is supported, you can simulate and execute the action commands for the mode switch.
+Otherwise, you can only simulate the mode switching.

 ```
 ############################################################################